gmcvitti/biolib-matlab-coder-toolchain/README.md

 RTW.TargetRegistry.getInstance("reset");
 ```

 Depending on your machine's default shell, the generation of the toolchain might fail.
-If so, in [this file](https://github.com/biolibtech/biolib-matlab-coder-toolchain/blob/master/%2Bbiolib/getToolchain.m) line 81, try exchanging `bash` by `source` or vice-versa, to solve the problem.
+If so, in `+biolib/getToolchain.m` line 81, try exchanging `bash` by `source` or vice-versa, to solve the problem.

 ### Build Sample Function